Latest information and advice on staying safe

 Keep safe and well whilst high winds and storm alerts are in place by following this advice and guidance.

-For details of road closures see the section below and follow us on X for regular updates @WSCCNews @WSCCResilience and @WSHighways
+We will post full details of road closures in the section below, but you can follow us on X for regular updates @WSCCNews @WSCCResilience and @WSHighways

 For further advice on staying safe, please see: